Nio Reports 154.3% Increase In Q3 Deliveries

 Local rival Li Auto Inc. (NASDAQ: LI) reported 3,504 electric vehicle deliveries in September on Friday, as well.
 Overall, the number increased 31.31% quarter-over-quarter at 8,660.

-Facing intense local competition, Tesla Inc. this week slashed prices of its standard and long-range Shanghai-made Model 3 electric vehicles.
+Facing intense local competition, Tesla Inc. (NASDAQ: TSLA) this week slashed prices of its standard and long-range Shanghai-made Model 3 electric vehicles.

 Price Action: Nio shares traded 2.4% lower at $21.24 in the pre-market session Thursday.